If you ask most people what they fear the most, they won’t say “death” — they’ll tell you “public speaking.” After that? Taking a math exam.

 Others love the mystification of calculus and its potential in physics.
 Calculus was created as a language to translate physical phenomena by Newton himself.

 Then, there’s discrete mathematics.
 The forgotten brother of every other mask.
 It’s the highly logical math that’s used in puzzles and IQ tests.
 Pick something that you’d love to learn about and pursue it.
+The online math courses from Straighterline offer flexibility to work and learn at your own pace in a wide variety of math.

 It All Adds Up